Run the Alps Underground Guide to UTMB® Week in Chamonix

 Is it hard to crew someone during one of the UTMB races?

 Run the Alps: Compared to nearly any other race, the answer has to be, “Yes!”
-To start, you’ve got to deal with three countries, a tunnel under a mountain, varying Covid regulations, and some road closures.
+To start, you’ve got to deal with three countries, a tunnel under a mountain, and UTMB-based road closures.
 Our advice?
-Use the UTMB bus system to assist you with getting around.
-If you must drive, allow plenty of time!
+Use the UTMB shuttle system to assist you with getting around.
+If you must drive, allow plenty of time so you don’t miss your runner!
+Check UTMB’s annual online mobility guide for exact information on road closures during the races.

 Run the Alps: We humbly suggest our Trail Runners Underground Guide to Chamonix.
 Assembled with the collective knowledge of Run the Alps guides, staff, ambassadors and friends, we think there’s a good collection of Chamonix trail running tips there– like important matters such as the best place for a good beer after a run!
 (Hint: It starts with “Big” and ends with “Mountain.”)